ZDSDD/IoT_OpcAgent/README.md

       "DeviceNodeId": "<device_node_id>",
       "DeviceConnectionString": "<iot_hub_device_connection_string5>"
     }
-  //... and more devices as you need.
+  //... and more pre-defined devices as you need.
   ]
 }
 ```